BaioSbubens/BigDataComputing/README.md

 This repository contains two main directories:

-## 1. Outlier Detection with PySpark using MapReduce farthest-fisrt-traversal algorithm
+## 1. Outlier Detection with PySpark
 This directory includes:
 - Code for detecting outliers using PySpark in a distributed system, leveraging the MapReduce implementation of the Farthest-First Traversal algorithm.
 - The Uber fare dataset.